nathan-barrett/simple-event-emitter/README.md

 All testing was done with Jest and Jest's expect library

 ## Notes
-This was a really fun exersise - I hadn't really attempted to make a NPM module before, and it was a really exciting was to learn more about the how JavaScript uses events as a cornerstome of its programming philosophy.
-Specifically, my last interview with Harvey I learned a bit about Sets in javascript, and it was pretty cool to use those for the first time.
+This was a really fun exercise - I hadn't attempted to make a NPM module before, and it was exciting was to learn more about how JavaScript uses events as a cornerstone of its programming philosophy.

 Here are a few links that helped me understand a little more:

 1. [Eloquent JavaScript](https://eloquentjavascript.net/15_event.html)
 2. [Mozilla Developer Network on Events as a building block](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Building_blocks/Events)

-Moving forward, I would like to incorporate type checking and error handling becuase without it, the testing was a bit complex.
+Moving forward, I would like to incorporate type checking and error handling -- without it the testing was a bit complex.